 - viii.
 The university may grant the rank of Associate Professor to a newly hired faculty member if that faculty member has held the rank of Associate Professor at another institution of higher learning or is qualified to hold that rank under the terms of this contract.
-In order to prevent the creation of a salary anomaly or individual compression, the new faculty member shall be placed at step 10 on the Salary Schedule A during his/her first year of employment at WOU. - B. Adjunct Lecturers, Adjunct Instructors and Adjunct Assistant Professors.
-For the fixed-term faculty the following salary schedule will be used: - i.
-For the current Bargaining Agreement, adjunct lecturers, adjunct instructors and adjunct assistant professors will be assigned to the following salary schedule according to the highest degree completed:
+In order to prevent the creation of a salary anomaly or individual compression, the new faculty member shall be placed at step 10 on the Salary Schedule A during his/her first year of employment at WOU.
+Additional steps may be provided as detailed in sections (i) and (v) above. - B. Lecturers, Instructors, Non tenure track Assistant Professors.
+For the non tenure track faculty the following salary schedule will be used: - i.
+For the current Bargaining Agreement, eligible lecturers, instructors, and non tenure track assistant professors will be assigned to the following minimum salary schedule according to the highest degree completed:

-September 2001 September 2002 March 2003
+September 2006 September 2007 September 2008

-Bachelor's degree \$18,000 \$18,360 \$18,918
+Bachelor's degree \$20,806 \$22,054 \$23,378

-Master's degree \$24,000 \$24,480 \$25,218
+Master's degree \$27,735 \$29,399 \$31,163

-Doctoral degree/ Terminal degree \$27,000 \$27,540 \$28,368
+Doctoral degree; Terminal degree \$31,200 \$33,072 \$35,056